skip to main content

 What happens when we process your application?

 When processing your application, we will be looking at your financial situation and whether the tenancy AND loan are affordable.
 We may run a benefit calculation if we feel this is needed.
-The results of this calculation are purely an estimate and it does not guarantee that you will be entitled to that amount.
+The results of this calculation are purely an estimate, and it does not guarantee that you will be entitled to that amount.

 We will also complete a credit check to understand your financial commitments.
 Please be advised, if you are subject to an Individual Voluntary Arrangement (IVA), you will be required to seek permission (in writing) from your Insolvency Practitioner before we can process the application.
 We will need a copy of this for our records.

 Unfortunately, not everyone who applies to the scheme will be approved for a loan.
-This could be because the tenancy has been deemed unaffordable following the financial assessment, you have not provided the information required or contact has been lost.
+This could be because the tenancy has been deemed unaffordable following the financial assessment, you have not provided the information required, or contact has been lost.
 In some cases, our budget may be running low, which means we will have to prioritise applications received and may have to close the scheme from time to time.
 If this is likely to happen, we will always let you know at the earliest possible stage.